catkutay/HIT226slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-mouse.jpg" -->
 ### Review: ROT13
-* Did anyone do the exercise from week 7?
+* Did anyone do the exercise from week 7 slides to rotate the order of the letters of the alphabet?

 ```js
 function rot13(string) {